Camille A. Brown: Career

 In 2018 Brown choreographed Choir Boy at the Samuel J. Friedman Theatre by Trip Cullman, for which she was nominated at the Tony Award for Best Choreography.

-In 2019 Brown debuted at The Public Theater as Off-Broadway musical director and choreographer with production of Ntozake Shange's for colored girls who have considered suicide/when the rainbow is enuf.
+In 2019 Brown debuted at The Public Theater as Off-Broadway choreographer with production of Ntozake Shange's for colored girls who have considered suicide/when the rainbow is enuf.
 In 2021 was announced that the production was moved to Broadway Booth Theatre, becoming the first black woman to direct and choreograph a Broadway production in six decades.
 The musical was praised by critics, being nominated at the Drama Desk Award, Drama League Award, Lucille Lortel Awards and received seven nominations at the 75th Tony Awards, including for Best Direction of a Play and Best Choreography.

+In 2019, Brown choreographed Porgy & Bess for The Metropolitan Opera, as well as co-directed with James Robinson on Terence Blanchard's Fire Shut Up In My Bones (2021) and choreographed Terence Blanchard's Champion (2023), both also at The Metropolitan Opera.

 In 2023 she was involved as choreographer for Alicia Keys's Off-Broadway mucial Hell's Kitchen.
-In April 2024 the production move to Broadway at the Shubert Theatre, being critical acclaimed and earning thirteen nominations at the 77th Tony Awards, including for Best Choreography for Brown.
-She also won her first Drama League Award and Chita Rivera Award.
+In April 2024 the production moved to Broadway at the Shubert Theatre, being critical acclaimed and earning thirteen nominations at the 77th Tony Awards, including for Best Choreography for Brown.
+She won the Chita Rivera Award for Outstanding Choreography and the Audelco Award for Best Choreographer.

+In 2025, Brown was announced to be director/choreographer of the Broadway revival of Dreamgirls, which is set to open in fall 2026 and commissioned for a new a.k. payne work titled Mouth of Mississippi to be produced by National Black Theatre.